-The most common activity of modern applications is to deal with input and output, rather than a lot of number-crunching.
-The problem with using input/output(I/O) functions is that they are blocking.
-The actual write to a hard disk or reading from the network takes an extremely long time compared to the speed of the CPU.
-The functions don’t finish until the task is done so meanwhile, your application is doing nothing.
-For applications that require high performance, this is a major roadblock as other activities and other I/O operations are kept waiting.
+The most common activity of modern applications is working with input and output operations(I/O) rather than with a lot of number-crunching.
+The problem with using I/O functions is that they are blocking.
+Actual writing to a hard disk or reading from a network takes a lot of time compared to the speed of CPU.
+Functions do not complete until the task is done, meanwhile your application does nothing.
+For the applications that require high performance, this is a major obstacle because other actions and other I/O operations keep waiting.

 In a multi-threaded system, the principle is preserved — one thread is assigned to one task and works on it until it is completed.

-read call on a socket would block until the sender actually sent something.
-Instead, the application can request the operating system to watch the socket and put an event notification in the queue.
-The application can inspect the events at its convenience(perhaps doing some number crunching before to use the processor to the maximum) and grab the data.
-It is asynchronous because the application expressed interest at one point, then used the data at another point (in time and space).
+read call to a socket will be blocked until the sender really sends something.
+Instead, an application can ask the operating system to watch the socket and queue the notification event when the data will be ready.
+The application can check the events whenever it likes (perhaps by doing some scripting before using the processor to the maximum) and process other things in the meantime.
+This is asynchronous because application at one point expressed interest and at another point used data (in time and space).

-Asynchronous code removes the blocking operation from the main application thread, so that it continues to be executed, but sometime later(or maybe somewhere else), and the handler can go further.
-Simply put, the main thread sets the task and transfers it's execution to sometime later(or to another independent thread).
+The asynchronous code removes the blocking operation from the main thread of the application, so it continues to run, but after some time (or maybe somewhere else).
+Simply put, the main thread saves the task and passes its execution to a later time.